WebXpertAlando/Exploratory-Data-Analysis---Automobile/README.md

  We will learn:
  - Descriptive statistics which describes basic features of dataset and obtain a short summery about the sample and measures of the data.
+ - Perform Data Cleaning using various methods and functions from python.
  - Perform Exploratory Data Analysis (EDA) on the dataset.
  - Basic grouping of data using GroupBy and how this can help to transform the dataset.
  - The correlation between different variables